-- (1) This section applies to a prescribed protected area, or part of a prescribed protected area, (the protected area land) if- - (a) the protected area land is in the North Stradbroke Island Region and becomes Aboriginal land; and - (b) the Minister is satisfied an indigenous management agreement about the management of the Aboriginal land has been entered into. - (2) On the land becoming Aboriginal land, the Minister must recommend to the Governor in Council the making of a regulation declaring the protected area land as an indigenous joint management area. - (3) Despite any other Act, the declaration under the regulation is taken to have effect on the delivery of the deed of grant over the protected area land to the indigenous landholder for the land.
+- (1) This section applies to land in a prescribed protected area (the protected area land) if- - (a) the protected area land is- - (i) in the North Stradbroke Island Region; or - (ii) on Moreton Island; and - (b) the protected area land becomes Aboriginal land; and - (c) the Minister is satisfied an indigenous management agreement about the management of the Aboriginal land has been entered into. - (2) On the land becoming Aboriginal land, the Minister must recommend to the Governor in Council the making of a regulation declaring the protected area land as an indigenous joint management area. - (3) Despite any other Act, the declaration under the regulation is taken to have effect on the delivery of the deed of grant over the protected area land to the indigenous landholder for the land.